ConqAra/Canvas/mods/expansions/rpg/README.txt

 - remove health levels for balance
 - remove fortune gives experience mod, incompatible with rpgdifficulty mod
 - remove inventorio, incompatible with bettercombat.
-- remove inventory tabs, gui is incompatible with various mods here.
+- replace gildednetherite with version in rpg expansion for recipe balancing.